Student Rights & Safety

 As a friend, you are a good judge of what emotions and behaviors are common for your friend.
-If your friend, for no apparent reason, begins to act in an atypical manner, don't be afraid to ask directly what is wrong.
-You may be the first person to respond to your friend's problem, and for a victim of sexual misconduct, this is the starting point of recovery.
+If your friend suddenly acts unusually, ask them directly what is wrong.
+You may be the first to respond, and for a victim of sexual misconduct, this can begin recovery.

-People who have experienced sexual misconduct may suffer a range of emotions and reactions, and no two victims of assault will feel exactly the same way about their experience.
+People who experience sexual misconduct may have varied emotions, and no two victims will respond the same way.
 There are some "red flag" indicators that your friend has experienced sexual misconduct:

 - Depressed or irritable mood